 (d) the effectiveness and the degree of convergence reached with regard to the enforcement of the provisions adopted in the implementation of Union law, including the administrative measures and sanctions imposed against persons responsible where those provisions have not been complied with.

 3. The Authority shall produce a report setting out the results of the review.
 That report shall explain and indicate the follow-up measures that are deemed appropriate and necessary, as a result of the review.
 Those follow-up measures may be adopted in the form of guidelines and recommendations pursuant to Article 16, and opinions pursuant to Article29(1)(a), addressed to the relevant competent authorities.
-(68 Balz-Berès)
+(68 Balz-Berès > applies to Art.1, 2 & 3)

 The Authority shall issue a follow-up report regarding compliance with requested follow-up measures.
-(69 Balz-Berès)
+(69 Balz-Berès, 534 Giegold > applies to Art.1, 2 & 3)

 When developing draft regulatory technical standards or draft implementing technical standards in accordance with Articles 10 to 15, or guidelines or recommendations in accordance with Article 16, the Authority shall take into account the outcome of the review, along with any other information acquired by the Authority in carrying out its tasks, in order to ensure convergence of the highest quality supervisory practices.

 3a.
-The Authority shall submit an opinion to the Commission where, having regard to the outcome of the review or to any other information acquired by the Authority in carrying out its tasks, it considers that further harmonisation of Union rules applicable to financial institutions or competent authorities would be necessary from the Union perspective or where it considers that a competent authority has not applied the legislative acts referred to in Article 1(2), or has applied them in a way that appears to infringe Union law; (70 Balz-Berès )
+The Authority shall submit an opinion to the Commission where, having regard to the outcome of the review or to any other information acquired by the Authority in carrying out its tasks, it considers that further harmonisation of Union rules applicable to financial institutions or competent authorities would be necessary from the Union perspective or where it considers that a competent authority has not applied the legislative acts referred to in Article 1(2), or has applied them in a way that appears to breach Union law; (70 Balz-Berès, 535 Berès > applies to Art.
+1, 2 & 3)

 4. The Authority shall publish the reports referred to in paragraph 3 including any follow-up report, unless publication would involve risks to the stability of the financial system.
 The competent authority that is subject to the review shall be invited to comment before the publication of any report.
 Before publication, the Authority shall, where appropriate, take those comments into account.
 The Authority may publish those comments as an annex to the report unless publication would involve risks to the stability of the financial system or the competent authority objects to the publication.
 The report produced by the Authority referred to in paragraph 3 and the guidelines, recommendations and opinions adopted by the Authority referred to in paragraph 3a shall be published simultaneously.
-(71 Balz-Berès )
+(71 Balz-Berès > applies to Art.
+1, 2 & 3)

 AMs tabled specifically to Article 30 of the EBA Regulation that fall if COMP is adopted: 64-70 Balz-Berès, 529 Giegold, 530 Klinz-Cornillet, 531 Kappel-Meuthen, 532 Giegold, 534 Giegold, 533 Berès, 535 Berès